 Shepherd’s pie is a casserole that is layered with ground meat, vegetables (creamed corn in this case) and mashed potatoes.
 Each layer is fully cooked before going in the dish, so it is a process that takes patience.
 If you can multi-task a bit, this dish can make it to the oven in about 45 minutes.
 Here’s how to do it:

 - First get the potatoes peeled, cut and on the stovetop.
+(See my mashed potatoes recipe for a dairy-free option)

 - While they’re cooking, make the creamed corn.
 It can be done in less than 10 minutes.